Greyrat7490/ZeroVulkan/README.md

 # ZeroVulkan

-## Render API using Vulkan as backend
+## CrossPlatform Render API using Vulkan as backend

 ### Goal
 * abstracts the use of vulkan (zero vulkan for the user basicly)